-- LO 4.1 Explore the many roles that game artists/designers perform in the life cycle of a game from initial concepts to post-production.
-(KU GA KTS CS ) - LO 4.2 Develop knowledge, technical skills and understanding of key stages within the game production pipeline from pre- to post-production.
-(KU GA PPP KTS SS CS ) - LO 4.3 Demonstrate a visual inquiry and engagement with industries and applications for game art and game design. ( KU GA PPP ) - LO 4.4 Demonstrate the use of core 3D and 2D processes by creating and texturing a 3D game asset from a given brief, then importing it into a game engine.
-(KU SS) - LO 4.5 Demonstrate knowledge of using a game engine and game development processes by developing an interactive and playable scene. ( KU KTS SS CS ) - LO 4.6 Develop knowledge and understanding of the game designer role through the design and implementation of game mechanics. ( KU GA PPP KTS CS ) - LO 4.7 Research, discuss and reflect on game development in the context of historic/intercultural and international practices and content creation with a focus on inclusive design and end-user experience.
-(KU GA PPP KTS CS) - LO 4.8 Visually create concepts for specific assets within a game narrative, with consideration to audiences and global issues.
-(KU GA PPP SS) - LO 4.9 Demonstrate the complete cycle of game level creation from initial design to creating game ready assets, then populating those assets effectively within a game engine using tools and skills learned.
-(KU GA PPP KTS)
+- LO 4.1 Explore the many roles that game art performs in the life cycle of a game from initial concepts (such as mood boards & concept art) to in-game art, to UX/UI to releasing marketing assets (store asserts etc) (KU GA KTS CS) - LO 4.2 Demonstrate the use of core 3D and 2D processes by creating and texturing a 3D game level asset from a given brief, then import it into a game engine (KU SS) - LO 4.3 Develop knowledge, technical skills and understanding of the game production pipe line at key stages of pre, developmental and post production.
+(KU GA PPP KTS SS CS) - LO 4.4 Demonstrate knowledge of using a game engine and game development processes by swapping placeholder objects for newly created objects (KU KTS SS CS) - LO 4.5 Research, discuss and reflect on games art assets in the context of historic / intercultural and international practices and content creation with a focus on inclusive design and end user experience (KU GA PPP KTS CS) - LO 4.6 Visually create concepts for specific assets within a game narrative, with consideration to audiences and global issues (KU GA PPP SS) - LO 4.7 Create placeholders within a games environment and develop these to resolved assets in the context of a game narrative (KU GA PPP KTS SS) - LO 4.8 Demonstrate a visual inquiry and engagement with industries and applications for game art and game design.
+(KU GA PPP)